Ryandev/romorganizer/README.md

 - **Console**: Summary output in the terminal

 The coverage configuration ensures that new code maintains the current quality standards and helps identify untested areas of the codebase.
-- `npm run check-pretty`: Check code formatting with Prettier
+- `npm run pretty:check`: Check code formatting with Prettier
-- `npm run fix-pretty`: Fix code formatting with Prettier
+- `npm run pretty:fix`: Fix code formatting with Prettier
-- `npm run check-spell`: Check spelling with cspell
+- `npm run spell:check`: Check spelling with cspell
-- `npm run audit`: Run security audit on dependencies
+- `npm run audit:check`: Run security audit on dependencies
 - `npm run audit:fix`: Run security audit and attempt to fix issues

 ### Project structure: